qifeng418/KnowledgeBase/Java/Spring.md

 **HandlerMapping** is an interface that defines a mapping **between requests and handler objects**.
 While Spring MVC framework provides some ready-made implementations, the interface can be implemented by developers to provide customized mapping strategy.

 ### Q. What is HandlerAdapter?
+The **HandlerAdapter** is basically an interface which facilitates the handling of HTTP requests in a very flexible manner in Spring MVC.

+It's used in conjunction with the **HandlerMapping**, which maps a method to a specific URL.

+The **DispatcherServlet** then uses a HandlerAdapter to invoke this method.
+The servlet doesn't invoke the method directly – it basically serves as a bridge between itself and the handler objects, leading to a loosely coupling design.

 ### Q. What is ViewResolver?
+The ViewResolver maps view names to actual views.

+And the Spring framework comes with quite a few view resolvers e.g. **InternalResourceViewResolver**, **XmlViewResolver**, **ResourceBundleViewResolver** and a few others.

 ### Q. What does <mvc:annotation-driven /> do?
 **<mvc:annotation-driven />** tag defaults the basic components required for delegating the requests to your Controllers.